directvt/vtm/doc/kvm-input-mode.md

 Note: All values used in this protocol are decimal and zero-based.
 Note: The bracketed paste mode is mandatory.
+Note: This protocol is backwards-compatible with the `win32-input-mode` protocol.

 ## Input Events